Studio Weathervane, Wesleyville | 1991 | Etching 73 of 75

 About the Artwork

-Studio Weathervane (1991) is an etching and aquatint with hand-colouring by David Blackwood (1941–2022), presenting the artist's own Wesleyville studio building crowned by a whale-form weathervane.
-The vertical composition shows the weathervane atop the studio's peaked roof, hand-coloured in salmon-pink and warm coral tones.
-The cardinal direction markers—N, E, S, W—frame the dark whale silhouette at the vane's peak.
-Below the studio building, a solitary figure stands with a dog on the foreground dock.
-Beyond them, the frozen Reach stretches toward Bennett's High Island: children engaged in "tippypanning"—jumping from one ice pan to another in the after-school ritual that trained generations for the seal fishery.
+Studio Weathervane (1991) is an etching and aquatint with hand-colouring by David Blackwood (1941–2022), presenting the whale-form weathervane atop the artist's Wesleyville studio.
+The vertical composition shows the weathervane at the summit—a dark whale silhouette crowned by compass direction markers N, E, S, W. Heavy chains descend through the centre of the composition toward a foreground dock hand-coloured in salmon-pink and warm coral tones.
+On this dock, a solitary figure stands with a dog.
+Beyond them, the frozen Reach stretches toward Bennett's High Island, where children are engaged in "tippypanning"—jumping from one ice pan to another in the after-school ritual that trained generations for the seal fishery.

-—the same view he had from his childhood bedroom window looking toward Bennett's High Island.
+The studio was constructed with the same view Blackwood had from his childhood bedroom window looking toward Bennett's High Island.
 In describing Bennett's High Island Trilogy (1981), the artist wrote: "This is now the same view from my studio window in Wesleyville.
 The building was constructed with this island in mind, on the rocks above Blackwood's Cove."1 The figure with the dog on the dock below echoes Blackwood's own companion, Banquo—named after the Shakespearean character in Macbeth.
 The artist recalled in 1993: "'Banquo' my dog in Wesleyville circa 1959, named after the Shakespearian character in Macbeth."2 The children on the ice practice "tippypanning"—jumping from pan to pan, "a great pastime after school" that provided "excellent training for the day when this kind of activity was part of everyday life at the seal fishery."1

-The composition links three realms: the weathervane marking wind and direction above; the studio building at middle register where the artist works; and the dock and ice field below where human companionship and childhood learning unfold.
+The composition links three realms: the weathervane marking wind and direction above; the dock at middle register where human companionship unfolds; and the ice field below where childhood learning takes place.
 The whale weathervane—a real object atop Blackwood's own studio—becomes symbolic: marking direction but also embodying the creature that shaped Newfoundland's economy and mythology.
-Light appears to emanate from the studio building's peaked roof, hand-coloured in warm pinks that glow against the Prussian blue ice.
-This is not an imagined scene but a portrait of the artist's own workspace, where the tools of navigation, creative work, childhood play, and winter survival converge in a single architectural prospect.
+Light appears to emanate from the dock structure, hand-coloured in warm pinks that glow against the Prussian blue ice.
+This is not an imagined scene but a portrait of the artist's own workspace view, where the tools of navigation, creative work, childhood play, and winter survival converge in a single architectural prospect.

 Dimensions and Details